govuk-one-login/data-analytics-platform/README.md

 E2E tests validate the full data pipeline from event ingestion through to the conform layer in the _staging_ environment.
 They send events through event-processing and verify the data arrives correctly in the conform layer, ensuring it has been processed successfully by both self serve and DAP.

 There are two types of BAU E2E tests:
-* **RP Onboarding** — verifies that a new relying party's events are correctly reflected in the Redshift dim and ref tables
+* **RP Onboarding** — verifies that a new relying party's events are correctly reflected in the conform layer dim and ref tables
-* **Event Onboarding** — verifies that a new event type is processed and lands in the conform layer correctly (coming soon)
+* **Event Onboarding** — verifies that a new event type is processed and lands in the conform layer dim and fact journey tables correctly

-A daily E2E test to validate the full end-to-end flow will also be added in the future.

 ###### RP Onboarding